ionic-team/ionic-site/_posts/2015-01-28-pull-to-refresh-directive.markdown

 ---

-*This is a guest post by [Andrew McGivery](http://mcgivery.com/), an application developer with a strong background in Android, AngularJS, Ionic, Java, SQL, and Unity3D.
+*This is a guest post by [Andrew McGivery](http://mcgivery.com/), an application developer with a strong background in Android, AngularJS, Ionic, C#, SQL, and front end development.
 Andrew writes often about Ionic and how to build great hybrid apps.*

 With the rise of social networks, the "feed" has become a popular design pattern, especially in mobile apps.
 The idea is to load in new items to the top of a feed by pulling down from the top of the list until you see a loading indicator, letting go, and watching as new items magically (not really) add themselves in.